Wonders of Sprouting: The Many Benefits of Soaking Nuts

 In addition to a huge boost in nutritional value of individual nuts, soaking them has the added benefit of making this food easier to digest.
-Pythic acid and other enzymes that ‘lock’ the growth potential of the seed, are so difficult to break down that your intestines can’t handle them effectively.
+Pythic acid and other enzymes that ‘lock’ the growth potential of the seed, is so difficult to break down that your intestines can’t handle them effectively.
 As a result, many people suffer from bouts of indigestion, and often constipation, when they eat large amounts of nuts at once.

 Those with sensitive stomachs or some digestive problems might start feeling discomfort after consuming as little as 3-4 nuts.
 Soaking nuts should prevent these negative reactions in everyone, except those with extreme sensitivity to the food or severe digestive issues.
 Note that nut allergies are relatively common and exceedingly dangerous.
 If you are prone to allergic reactions, you should be very careful with this food.

 Soaking nuts is very easy, and it’s up to you to decide whether you want to get them a quick soak to break down the ‘bad’ enzymes or outright sprout them.
 Nuts sprouts have similar benefits to grain and legume sprouts, which means that they contain more nutrients and are easier to digest.
 However, they taste rather different from dried nuts, so be sure to try them and discover whether you like the flavor.

 To soak nuts, you’ll need to take the following steps: